-The MIP Project is a study that examines how families in two large metropolitan areas have fared in the economic circumstances of the last two years.
-The study re-interviewed participants of two earlier studies, one in Chicago and another on in Los Angeles.
-Because it is a follow-up to those studies, it compares how people are doing now as opposed to the time of their prior interviews.
-The study is being conducted with funds from the John D. and Catherine T. MacArthur Foundation awarded to Harvard University and UCLA.
-IMPAQ is doing the telephone surveys and Research Support Services (a research organization in the Chicago area) is doing the face-to-face follow-ups in Chicago and L.A. for Harvard University.
+The MIP Project examined how families in two large metropolitan areas have fared in the economic circumstances of the time in which the study was conducted.
+The study re-interviewed participants of two earlier studies, one in Chicago and another in Los Angeles.
+The study compared the answers of participants at the time of the first and second interviews.
+The study was conducted with funds from the John D. and Catherine T. MacArthur Foundation awarded to Harvard University and UCLA.
+IMPAQ completed the telephone surveys and Research Support Services, a research organization in the Chicago area, completed the face-to-face follow-ups in Chicago and L.A. for Harvard University.

-Of the two studies, the one in Los Angeles is the one of interest to IMPAQ because it will be first attempted by telephone.
-A field test of 300 cases began in late May 2011, where the IMPAQ Survey Center will attempt to complete interviews by telephone with participants of the most recent wave of the Los Angeles Family and Neighborhood Survey (LA FANS).
+Of the two studies, the one in Los Angeles was of main interest to IMPAQ because it was first attempted by telephone.
+A field test of 300 cases began in late May 2011, where the IMPAQ Survey Center attempted to complete interviews by telephone with participants of the most recent wave of the Los Angeles Family and Neighborhood Survey (LA FANS).